ArrayIndexOutOfBound/Speed-Outcast-Randomizer/README.md

 ### List of addition for the 'exotic' Randomizer

+#### `cg_enableRandSaberStyle` (0 or 1)
-- Random saber style at pickup.
+Random saber style at pickup.
 That means you will always get a change to get any saber style, so go for a qs/ql if you want something specific.

+#### `cg_enableRandSaberLenght` (0 or 1)
-- Random saber lenght every time the saber is chosen.
+Random saber lenght every time the saber is chosen.
 From 25% to 400% the saber lenght.

+#### `cg_enableRandSaberColor` (0 or 1)
-- Random saber color every time the saber is chosen.
+Random saber color every time the saber is chosen.
 Blue, Green, Yeelow, Orange, Purple and Red.
 RGB might be possible but that needs investigation.

+#### `cg_enableRandJumpHeight` (0 or 1)
-- Random jump height with every jump.
+Random jump height with every jump.
 From 1/3 the normal jump without force to double the height with jump force 3.

+#### Todos
-- TODO : Random projectiles every shot
+- Random projectiles every shot
-- TODO : Random sounds
+- Random sounds
-- TODO : Random NPC size (may not be possible because of insane hitbox and things)
+- Random NPC size (may not be possible because of insane hitbox and things)